cloud-66-internal/help.cloud66.com/_includes/tutorials/server-monitoring.md

 ## Server resource monitoring has been partially deprecated

 We have deprecated the integrated server metrics feature as of April 2019.
-We will continue to show the current resource utilisation of servers (see above) but graphs and historical data will no longer be available.

 We avoid deprecating features wherever possible, but in this case we found that:

 * The monitoring wasn’t hugely detailed or useful except as a very general overview
 * Our focus on core features has made this feature a low priority for us.
 As a small team, we need to direct our energy to features that make the most difference to our customers.